Piecewise deterministic sampling with splitting schemes: Numerical experiments

-where, for the particles $1$ and $N$, we set $x_0=x_1$ and $x_{N+1}=x_N$ to cancel out the corresponding terms.
-The corresponding continuous-time ZZS has the correct invariant measure (once centered).
-We consider the \textbf{DBD} splitting to approximate this ZZS (although several other choices are possible, e.g. including the Poisson thinning part in the \textbf{D} step and having only jumps according to the potential $V$ in the \textbf{B} part).
-To sample the jump times of the $i$-th velocity, using that $|W'(s)| \leqslant 1$ for all $s\in\R$, we sample two jump times with rates respectively $\po v_i (V'(x_i - x_{i+1})-V'(x_{i-1}-x_i))\pf_+$ and $a$.
+where for the particles $1$ and $N$ we set $x_0=x_1$ and $x_{N+1}=x_N$ to cancel out the corresponding terms.
+The corresponding continuous-time ZZS has the correct invariant measure (once centred) as shown by \citet{ZZ}.
+We consider our \textbf{DBD} splitting to approximate this ZZS.
+In particular, we shall take advantage of the fact that $|W'(s)| \leqslant 1$ for all $s\in\R$ to use the Poisson thinning technique \citep{lewis_shedler_thinning} to deal with the mean-field interactions.
+We can sample the jump times of the $i$-th velocity as follows.
+First, we sample two jump times with rates respectively $\po v_i (V'(x_i - x_{i+1})-V'(x_{i-1}-x_i))\pf_+$ and $1$.
+The latter rate is an upper bound for the mean field force.
 If both times are larger than the step size $\delta$, then the velocity is not flipped.
 Else, if the time corresponding to the first rate is smaller than $\delta$ and than that corresponding to the second, then we flip the $i$-th velocity.
-Alternatively, if the second time is smaller than $\delta$ and than the first, we draw $J\sim \Unif(\{1,\dots,N\})$ and we flip the sign of the $i$-th velocity with probability $\frac{\po v_i W'(x_i-x_J)\pf_+}{a}$ (note that if $J=i$ then this probability is indeed $0$).
-Since in this case the rates are not canonical due to the splitting of forces, this procedure is repeated until there are no events before the end of the time step.
+Alternatively, if the second time is smaller than $\delta$ and than the first, we draw $J\sim \Unif(\{1,\dots,N\})$ and we flip the sign of the $i$-th velocity with probability $\po v_i W'(x_i-x_J)\pf_+$.
+Since in this case the rates are not canonical due to the splitting of forces, more than one jump per component is possible and thus this procedure is repeated until the end of the time step has been reached.
 This results in $O(1)$ computations per particle on average, hence $O(N)$ for the whole system.

-We compare this scheme with an HMC sampler implemented in the Julia package \cite{xu2020advancedhmc}.
-This contains state of the art techniques and implementation of HMC.
+For BPS, we consider the splitting scheme \textbf{RDBDR}, where part \textbf{B} uses similar ideas as above.
+The main difference lies in the fact that jumps due to the mean-field interaction are obtained using the reflection operator that is defined by the same force that caused the event time.
+Pseudo-codes for the jump part of ZZS and BPS can be found in Appendix~\ref{sec:pseudocodes_particles}.